-DHAT 140: Behavioral Sciences: Oral Health Education I
+DHAT 140: Behavioral Sciences: Ethics, Motivational Interviewing and Healthy Healers

-This course introduces the art and science of preventing dental disease.
-The student will learn how to provide targeted instruction on aspects of public health dentistry and working with individual patients and target populations.
-Subtopics covered in this course are Nutrition, Patient Education, Motivational Interview Technique, and Managing Fearful/Avoidant Patients.
+This course introduces the art and science of preventing dental disease through motivational interviewing.
+The student will learn how to provide targeted instruction on aspects of public health dentistry and work with individual patients and target populations.
+There will also be an emphasis on learning the legal aspects of the practice for Dental Health Aides and the ethical principles that guide professional practice.
+Some subtopics covered in Healthy Healers include developing your support system, historical trauma, setting boundaries and self-care.